Carreau/phd-dissertation/parts/part3.rst

 The Poisson ratio depends only on the powerlaw exponent and thus varies little with the amount of Capping Protein concentration.
 We found value of the Poisson ratio that are between 0.07 and 0.16 corresponding compressible foam-like materials that do not expand highly in the direction orthogonal to the compression axis.
 Previous study of bulk actin network find a Poisson ration of 0.5 (incompressible material) for actin concentration of 21.5 µM.
+We suspect that the low actin concentration used in our experiments (4µm) is the reason for the low Poisson Poisson Ratio.
+Also the local structure of filaments emanating from the  bead may explain the large compressibility of our actin cloud.

+..
+The lower
-The lower value we find which are closer to Poisson ratio of polymer network can be explain by the five fold decrease of actin concentration that we use here (4µM) and the different structure of the actin cloud we measure here.
+.. value we find which are closer to Poisson ratio of polymer network can be
+.. explain by the five fold decrease of actin concentration that we use here (4µM)
+.. and the different structure of the actin cloud we measure here.

 Interpretation
 ==============
 ..
 3

-The results of our data analysis lead to the interpretation that on the surface of the actin bead is polymerized a dense actin gel of elasticity close to ~1kPa, and which act as the scale of force of the optical tweezer can apply to an infinitely rigid material that cannot be indented.
-Beyond this dense gel a soft actin cloud with an effective elastic modulus up to thousand time softer  is present and extends on distances that are several times bigger than the thickness of the reconstituted actin cortex (:num:`Fig #fig-interpretation`).
+The results of our data analysis lead to the interpretation that a dense actin gel of elasticity close to ~1kPa is polymerized on the surface of the actin bead.
+This stiff gel cannot be indented by the optical tweezer.
+Beyond this dense gel a soft actin cloud with an effective elastic modulus of 1 Pa and below is present and extends on distances that are several times bigger than the thickness of the reconstituted actin cortex (:num:`Fig #fig-interpretation`).
 The structure of this actin cloud is expected to be quite different from the